armatita/armatita.github.io/README.md

 <a id="Co-Founder-anteia"></a>
 ## Co-Founder (anteia)

-In 2014 and 2015 me a friend started a project company named "anteia" with the pursuit of building software for scientific and educational purposes.
+In 2014 and 2015 me a friend started a project company named "anteia" with the objective of building software for scientific and educational purposes.
 A bit more than year on the going we had to halt the project due to lack of funding.
 However, in the meanwhile several different educational products and demos were released and presented to potential clients.

 * The Math Adventures of Oscar - an android game to teach basic math.
 (See: [Educational Apps](#Educational-Apps))
 * The Algebra Adventures of Oscar - a more advanced version of the previous game presenting formula directly.
 (See: [Educational Apps](#Educational-Apps))